2005 Rafael Nadal tennis season: Summer hard court

 Immediately after Wimbledon, Nadal won 16 consecutive matches and three consecutive tournaments, bringing his ranking to world No. 2 on 25 July 2005.
 Nadal started his North American summer hard-court season by defeating Agassi in the final of the 2005 Canada Masters, but lost in the first round of the 2005 Cincinnati Masters.
 Nadal was seeded second at the 2005 US Open, where he was upset in the third round by world No. 49 James Blake in four sets.

 In September, he defeated Coria in the final of the China Open in Beijing and won both of his Davis Cup matches against Italy.
 In October, he won his fourth ATP Masters Series title of the year, defeating Ivan Ljubičić in the final of the 2005 Madrid Masters.
-He then suffered a foot injury that prevented him from competing in the year-ending Tennis Masters Cup.
+He then suffered a foot injury and was diagnosed with Mueller–Weiss syndrome, which prevented him from competing at the Paris Masters and the year-ending Tennis Masters Cup.

 Both Nadal and Federer won eleven singles titles and four ATP Masters Series titles in 2005.
 Nadal broke Mats Wilander's previous teenage record of nine in 1983.
 Eight of Nadal's titles were on clay, and the remainder were on hard courts.
 Nadal won 79 matches, second only to Federer's 81.